Package-level declarations

 class MoveType

-Represents concrete types (no type parameters, no references).
+Represents instances of concrete types (no type parameters, no references).

 Link copied to clipboard